How Helmet Ventilation Can Keep You Cool on Hot Days.

 Boosts Comfort and Focus

-Not all helmets ventilate the same way.
-Here’s a quick guide to the options.
+Not all helmets ventilate the same way, and that’s actually a good thing.

 Fixed Vents

-These are always open, always on.
-Perfect for intense rides like downhill biking or hot-weather cycling when you need max airflow.
+Fixed vents are always open and perfect for full-face helmets or intense rides like off-roading or summer touring when you need maximum airflow.

 Adjustable Vents

-Wondering which helmet will help you beat the heat?
+Wondering which motorcycle helmet will help you beat the heat?
 Start here.

 What to Look For